 The original email shared the views on your business, the number of people who clicked to get directions and the number of people who called your business from the listing.
 The updated one includes visits to your website, reviews, the type of searches you were found for and the percentage increase or decrease month to month for most of this data.

 Learn more by reading about: How To Claim Your Business On Google.

 There are countless other free business listings that you will want to take advantage of too.
-Yelp for Business Owners is one.
+Find and Claim your Yelp Business Page is one.
 Otherwise, you are likely missing out on local exposure and perhaps not reaching your entire audience.
 If you don’t want to do it yourself, you can use a paid service such as yext to manage your local listings.

 FYI: Some listings will allow you to claim your business and set up an account.
 Others such as Yelp may need you to request to be submitted.
 Regardless your business WILL need to be verified.

 Getting Your Business Verified

 Even if you’re a home-based business, it still needs to be verified to show an actual location.
 This way Google, Yelp, Bing etc. can verify that your business is legit.